Adaptive Architecture

 $4,000

-Adaptive Architecture is a community construction project.
-Collaborating with high school students from Youth Speaks, a non-profit youth radio program in Oakland, California, this project used structural bamboo poles to create modular forms that can be connected and arranged in various configurations, creating dynamic spaces.
+Adaptive Architecture was a community construction project.
+Collaborating with high school students from Youth Speaks, a non-profit youth radio program in Oakland, California, this project used structural bamboo poles to create modular forms that could be connected and arranged in various configurations, creating dynamic spaces.

 Cardboardia (Cardboard Town Free!)